Call Us: (225) 771-8100

 Effective: January 1, 2026

-Insurance companies will be required to offer premium discounts to commercial vehicle owners who install operational dash cameras and telematics systems that meet state standards.
+Insurance companies must now offer premium discounts to commercial vehicle owners who install operational dash cameras and telematics systems that meet state standards.

 What this means for you:

-Some of these laws (like HB 450 and HB 148) are already in effect.
-Others, like the 51% fault rule and medical expense recovery limits, take effect January 1, 2026.
-Together, they will reshape Louisiana’s legal playing field, making it harder for injury victims to recover damages and increasing the need for early, aggressive legal representation.
+Some of these laws already apply.
+Others, like the 51% fault rule and limits on medical expense recovery, will take effect January 1, 2026.
+Together, these reforms reshape the legal landscape.
+Consequently, they make it harder for injury victims to recover damages and increase the need for aggressive representation.

 Share this post